gregtuc/paywall-attacker/README.md

 2) Enable developer mode in chrome://extensions and click and drag the directory onto the page.
 3) Navigate to the server directory in paywall-murderer and run "npm run dev".

-Socket.io used because I wanted to try it out but also because I have plans for realtime server-client chatter to make sure webpages don't try to re-inject annoying overlays and modals (paywalls).
+Socket.io used for future implementation of real time server-client chatter to prevent re-injection of annoying overlays and modals.